core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 Upon joining the group, new servers are not aware of the Sender Sequence Number values currently used by different clients to transmit group requests.
 This means that, when such servers receive a secure group request from a given client for the first time, they are not able to verify if that request is fresh and has not been replayed or (purposely) delayed.
 The same holds when a server loses synchronization with Sender Sequence Numbers of clients, for instance after a device reboot.

 The exact way to address this issue is application specific, and depends on the particular use case and its synchronization requirements.
-The list of methods to handle synchronization of sender sequence numbers is part of the group communication policy, and different servers can use different methods.
+The list of methods to handle synchronization of Sender Sequence Numbers is part of the group communication policy, and different servers can use different methods.

 Requests sent over Multicast must be Non-Confirmable (Section 8.1 of {{RFC7252}}), as overall most of the messages sent within a group.
 Thus, senders should store their outgoing messages for an amount of time defined by the application and sufficient to correctly handle possible retransmissions.